 Preparing for PPC

 Pay Per Click advertising is a powerful tool, but only when it is used smartly.
-Before you can jump into the process of making your AdWords account, you must figure out your objectives.
+Before you can jump into the process of making your Google Ads account, you must figure out your objectives.
 While “more sales” might sound like a great objective, online advertising will require you to be more specific.

 It is highly unlikely that someone visiting your website for the first time will make a purchase.
 Online sales are more dependent on making and nurturing a relationship of trust with your consumer.
-For this reason, there can be a number of objectives for a business to use AdWords.
+For this reason, there can be a number of objectives for a business to use Google Ads.
 Such as:

 - Generating sales